alexgrigoras/finding_eccentricities/README.md

-# FDS_Project
+# Fundamentals of Distributed Processing - Project

+### Algorithm
+Finding eccentricities in a tree
+### Author
+Alexandru Grigoras
+### Version
+003
+### Description
-Finding Eccentricities distributed algorithm implemented using MPI in C
+Finding Eccentricities is a distributed algorithm implemented in C using MPI
+### References
+The algorithm is implemented from [N. Santoro, Design and Analysis of Distributed Algorithms, Ottawa: WILEY-INTERSCIENCE, 2006]